 Haw Par Villa has long fascinated locals and visitors to Singapore alike.
 Filled with giant statues representing Chinese mythology and a Hell’s Museum depicting all the punishments you suffer in the afterlife if you are evil on Earth, this is one cultural day out that will leave you pondering for days afterward.
 With its colourful characters and oodles of history, this is one outdoor adventure only the bravest souls should try.
 Warning: Hell’s Museum is not recommended for kids under 9 years old due to ‘sensitive and explicit scenes’.
 Proceed at your own risk – things are about to get a little freaky…

-Haw Par Villa: The freakiest attraction in Singapore
+Haw Par Villa: 5 Must-Do activities at the freakiest attraction in Singapore

-The mansion and gardens on the current site were built in 1937 by Burmese brothers Boon Haw and Boon Par (of Tiger Balm stingy, pongy ointment fame).
+The mansion and gardens on the current site were built in 1937 by the famous creators of Tiger Balm ointment, Burmese brothers Aw Boon Haw (meaning ‘gentle tiger’) and Aw Boon Par (‘gentle leopard’).
+Check out the artwork of the tiger and leopard on the entrance to Haw Par Villa, representing the brothers and their namesakes!
 Once construction was complete, Haw Par Villa (originally named Tiger Balm Gardens) was opened to the community.
 Originally, the attraction served as a teaching centre and theme park dedicated to Chinese legends and mythology.
-Oh, and to advertise Tiger Balm…
+Oh, and to advertise Tiger Balm.

 Back then, the sprawling garden contained not just the epic, if a little (lot) freaky, statues, but also an architecturally revered villa (think gold ceilings, sweeping views and all out decadence).
 There was also a zoo, where animals were allowed to roam freely until they started causing rather too much mischief for the tourists.
 The animals were eventually caged and then finally moved on altogether, with statue versions built in their place.